amesar/nosqlperf/README.md

   *   -r : number of requests
   *   -t : number of threads
   *   -i : number iterations for the test
-  *   -p : provider dir in conf/
+  *   -p : provider per sub-directory in conf/
   *   -h : comma-separated list of server hosts
 * shell.sh - Shell to interactively manipulate items (put, get and delete)

 ## Running

-1) First make changes in common.env which contains config settings for tests.
+* First make changes in common.env which contains config settings for tests.

   Toggle two properties:

-    provider: NoSQL provider.
+    * provider: NoSQL provider.
 Corresponds to the provider in conf/ - see above list
-    hosts: URLs for server - one or more comma-delimited server names
+    * hosts: URLs for server - one or more comma-delimited server names

-2) Run vtest.sh and you well get a standard metrics report as shown in the sample below.

-3) The default settings will run the hashmap provider.
-See vtest.sh for argument documentation.
+* Run vtest.sh which produces metrics report as shown in the sample report below.
+The default provider is the hashmap provider.

     vtest.sh
     vtest.sh -r 100 -t 2 -i 5 -p cassandra get.task